HyperL0gL0g/List_Types_Flutter/README.md

 # List_Types_Flutter
 ## This repo is a part of flutter beginner series from London App Brewery

-### This Flutter app , shows to list types : Horizontal and Vertical
+### This Flutter app , shows  two list types : Horizontal and Vertical
  ---

 #  :camera: Demo: